-(baodantoc.vn) - Hong Ngai is a small, wild village in Hong Ngai commune, Bac Yen district, Son La province.
-This is the main residence of the Mong ethnic group with more than 70 unique rammed earth houses that are still intact.
-With rich natural scenery, diverse climate, and beautiful every season, Hong Ngai has truly become an attractive destination for many tourists.
+(baodantoc.vn) - Hong Ngai is a small, pristine village in Hong Ngai commune, Bac Yen district, Son La province.
+It is primarily inhabited by the Mong ethnic group, with over 70 unique, original rammed-earth houses.
+Along with its rich natural scenery and diverse climate, beautiful in every season, Hong Ngai has truly become an attractive destination for many tourists.

-With rich natural scenery, diverse climate, beautiful in every season,
+With its rich natural scenery and diverse climate, every season is beautiful.

 Hong Ngai has truly become an attractive destination for many tourists.

-Hong Ngai Village is home to the Mong, Dao and Ha Nhi ethnic groups.
-The Mong ethnic group is the majority.
-If you have the opportunity to visit here, you will experience the life and activities of the people, and join the locals in harvesting rice, cooking, embroidering, weaving...
+Hong Ngai village is home to the Mong, Dao, and Ha Nhi ethnic groups, with the Mong people making up the majority.
+A visit here will allow you to experience the daily life of the locals, participating in activities such as harvesting rice, cooking, embroidery, and weaving.

-Having the opportunity to visit Hong Ngai, you will learn about customs and practices,
+If you have the opportunity to visit Hong Ngai, you will learn about its customs and traditions.

-the unique cultural features of the people here
+the extremely unique cultural characteristics of the people here

-Hidden in the mist are the impressive and unique rammed earth roofs of the Mong people.
-These are roofs with unique traditional architecture that have been passed down for generations.
-After hundreds of years, although the walls are covered with moss, these houses still stand tall between the sky and the earth, enduring the test of time, bearing the cultural imprint of the Mong people here.
+Hidden amidst the swirling mist are the incredibly impressive and distinctive rammed-earth houses of the Hmong people.
+These houses boast a unique traditional architecture passed down through generations.
+Despite the moss-covered walls and centuries of weathering, these houses stand tall against the elements, enduring the test of time and bearing the strong imprint of the Hmong culture of this region.

 A corner of Hong Ngai village